Quicklisp beta FAQ

 Do I have to install Quicklisp separately for multiple Lisps?

 No. You can use one installation of Quicklisp among multiple implementations of Common Lisp.
 As long as they load the same setup.lisp, they will share metadata and software files.
-FASL files are automatically separated by ASDF2's output translations mechanism.
+FASL files are automatically separated by ASDF's output translations mechanism.

 How can I support Quicklisp?